HarshUpadhyay/TesseractTrainer/README.md

 	                        The path of TrueType/OpenType file of the used training font.
 	  --font-name FONT_NAME, -n FONT_NAME
 	                        The name of the used training font.
 No spaces.
+      --font-properties FONT_PROPERTIES, -f FONT_PROPERTIES
+                            The path of a file containing font properties for a list of training fonts.

 	**Optional arguments**
 	  --experience_number EXPERIENCE_NUMBER, -e EXPERIENCE_NUMBER
 	                        The number of the training experience.
 	                        Default value: 0
-	  --font-properties FONT_PROPERTIES, -f FONT_PROPERTIES
-	                        The path of a file containing font properties for a list of training fonts.
-	                        Default value: ./font_properties
 	  --font-size FONT_SIZE, -s FONT_SIZE
 	                        The font size of the training font, in px.
 	                        Default value: 25